 Specific performance is a lawsuit to prove to the court that a valid agreement exists, that it has been violated, that the violator has the ability to comply and the party seeking enforcement has performed their end of the Agreement.
 If the requisites are met, the Court will order the violator to comply with the Agreement, and if the Agreement contained an appropriate attorney fees clause (it should), order the violator to pay the fees associated with obtaining the order.
 Further violations will subject the violator to being held in contempt of court.

-If the Agreement cannot be complied with, it’s possible the judge will issue an order to require what can be performed and a judgement for the part that cannot.
+If the Agreement cannot be complied with, it’s possible the judge will issue an order to require what can be performed and a judgment for the part that cannot.
 An example would be where a former spouse owes alimony of $2,000 a month for 20 years, yet lost his great paying job through no fault of his own and is earning far less now.
 Say he has an arrearage of $48,000.
-The judge may make him pay $500 from now on and issue a judgement that can be executed upon for the $48,000.
-Of course the $1,500 a month difference is also accruing and can be set to judgement every so often.
+The judge may make him pay $500 from now on and issue a judgment that can be executed upon for the $48,000.
+Of course, the $1,500 a month difference is also accruing and can be set to judgment every so often.

 What is Contempt?

 Contempt is of two sorts: criminal and civil.
 Criminal contempt is usually used for situations that cannot be set right or “purged” and seeks to place the violator of an order in jail for a period of up to thirty days.
 A common violation that cannot be purged is withholding certain visitation rights, say over the winter or summer break from school.
 Of course, placing a parent in jail may be counter-productive where that party is also paying child support.
 In addition, the violator facing jail time has the right to an attorney which may delay matters.